zz227/EChem-Explorations/README.md

 ## Evaluation Summary

 In this study, 12 large language models were tasked with chemistry-related tasks.
-Each model was tasked for 100 times repeatly.
+Each model was tasked for 100 times repeatly to calculate the code excecutablity score and average code accuracy.
 All generated code and their evaluations can be found in **SF3.
 Auto Coding Dataset.xlsx**.
 Below is a summary of three representative tasks:

 - **Task 1: Reactivity Prediction** – Implemented ML models for predicting chemical reactivity with sklearn.